Gravitational wave sources for space-borne observatories

 my topics of research

-I am working at the Universitat Politècnica de València and IGIC.
+I am working at the Institute for Multidisciplinary Mathematics of the Universitat Politècnica de València.
 My background is in theoretical physics.
-I did my PhD research on stellar and gas dynamics.
-For about 12 years I worked at the Albert Einstein Institute in Golm, Potsdam, close to Berlin, where I was the group leader of Astrophysics.
-At the AEI I worked on gravitational waves physics.
-I broadened my experience, working on planetary formation theory with numerical simulations.
-I have recently expanded my interests to sources of X-ray emission, such as the tidal disruption of a star, accretion power mechanisms and the electromagnetic emission associated to these phenomena.
-I am interested in GPU computing, in particular in developing new algorithms in stellar dynamics written in CUDA.
+Later I did my PhD on theoretical astrophysics at the University of Heidelberg.
+Later, from 2004, I changed my topic of research and focused in gravitational waves.
+For about 12 years I worked at the Albert Einstein Institute in Potsdam, close to Berlin, where I was a group leader.
+I also did some research on planetary formation theory, sources of X-ray emission, such as the tidal disruption of a star, accretion power mechanisms and the electromagnetic emission associated to these phenomena.
+These days I am moving to more theoretical subjects, in particular to differential geometry and topology.
 Find more about me here.